drummonds/sceco/content/docs/Campaign2024/_index.md

 ## Heritage assesment

 - Inaccurate in that the yard has been in operation as a builders yard for over 200 years not 70 years.
-- Inaccurate in that there are no trees when there is clearly one tree which No 9 has communicated about at Council hearings on previous objections and to previous owners and consultants.
+- Inaccurate in that there are no trees when there is clearly one tree which No 9 has communicted about at Council hearingson previous objects and to previous owners and consultants.
 - Streatham high road to the west is not adjacent to the site.
 No 6 is in fact next to a nursing home and residential uses.
 - The site covers 2,3,4 not only 4 as is claimed. ![pTAL image](image.png)
-- Claims bizarrely that change to B8 will be beneficial from changing to B8 which was refused planning permission last time.
+- Claims bizarrely that change to B8 will be beneficial from chaning to B8 which was refused planning permission last time.
-- Claims noise assessment shows lower sound use than current but the builders stopped a while ago so old data must be modelled.
+- Claims noise assesement shows lower sound use than current but the builders stopped a while ago so old data must be modelled.

 ### Usefully highlights relevant plans: